KO'EYENE – Curatorial statement

 The call for a more just presence of the agency and autonomy of Indigenous voices within the arts and beyond remains urgent, given that the representation of Indigenous perspectives in art spaces has often been fraught with issues of exoticism and tokenism.
 By answering this call and bringing together Indigenous artists from diverse South American peoples and regions at Festival Theaterformen 2024, Ko'eyene will encourage intercultural dialogue, serving as a platform for the formation of potential networks of exchange and collaboration led by Indigenous artists themselves.
 This gathering will serve as a site of solidarity and collective action, empowering Indigenous artists to address shared challenges and advocate for Indigenous rights and sovereignty on a transnational and multilingual stage.

-Denilson Baniwa, Naine Terena, Gustavo Caboco & Jamille Pinheiro Dias
+Denilson Baniwa, Naine Terena, Gustavo Caboco Wapichana & Jamille Pinheiro Dias